-The distributor must use its best endeavours to restore the customer's supply as soon as possible.
+In the case of a distributor planned interruption, the distributor must use its best endeavours to restore the customer's supply as soon as possible.

 This rule is a civil penalty provision for the purposes of the Law.
 (See the National Regulations, clause 6 and Schedule 1.)